augustofarnese/algolia-assignment/answers-for-customer-questions.md

 Augusto

 # Question 2

-Hello,
+>Hello,
+>

-Sorry to give you the kind of feedback that I know you do not want to hear, but I really hate the new dashboard design.
+>Sorry to give you the kind of feedback that I know you do not want to hear, but I really hate the new dashboard design.
 Clearing and deleting indexes are now several clicks away.
 I am needing to use these features while iterating, so this is inconvenient.

-Regards,
-Matt
+>
+>Regards,
+>Matt

-# Answer 2
+## Answer 2

+Hi, Matt.

+Thank you so much for sharing your experience with Algolia.
+Your feedback helps us improve our product service for everyone.

+Every redesign is intended to provide a better experience for our customers.
+I'm sorry you had a bad experience with our new dashboard design.

+If you need to clear and delete indexes lots of times, I would suggest you read more about our powerful APIs.
+Most dashboard features are available via the API.
+In most cases, the API is the preferred method.
+Although you will need some engineering work, it should save you a lot of time working with your indexes.
+You can refer to [our documentation](https://www.algolia.com/doc/guides/getting-started/how-algolia-works/in-depth/ecosystem/#using-the-api-clients) to learn more about our API clients.

+Let me know if it seems suitable for you and we can schedule a call and I will be glad to give an overview of our API usage for you and your engineering team.

+Best regards,

+Augusto

 # Question 3

-Hi,
+>Hi,
+>

-I'm looking to integrate Algolia in my website.
+>I'm looking to integrate Algolia in my website.
 Will this be a lot of development work for me?
 What's the high level process look like?

-Regards,
-Leo
+>
+>Regards,
+>Leo

 ## Answer 3